Cigar makers' strike of 1877: The strike

 Whatever the inspiration was, by October 1877 over 10,000 women and men had left the factories and tenement rooms and were on strike.
 They rallied for shorter hours and better wages.
 The CMIU (Cigar Makers Union of America) supported the strike.

-The book Woman and child wage-earners in the United States, Volume VIII gives a glimpse into the working conditions in the factories.
+The book Woman and child wage-earners in the United States, Volume IX gives a glimpse into the working conditions in the factories.
 It states that the working girls were paid by the piece, were of ill health, and in a “low state of morals”, the ill health being caused by the “poisonous odor of the tobacco in an atmosphere filled with the fine particles of the plant.
 The report states that the average wage for a New York cigar maker in 1877 was about $3 per week.
 In Salem, Massachusetts the weekly wage was $6.
 The report also suggests that “much of the prostitution which curses the city is the loathsome fruit of the depravity which dates its commencement at the tobacco factories."

-The strike caused factory owners to hire bohemian women and young girls as strike breakers.
-Some employers who did this admitted openly that they could be hired for about 50% less wages than a man.
-In the aftermath of the strike, employers found the instruction of young girls in cigar making “extremely effective”.
-Cigars bearing a band stating: ”These cigars were made by American girls” proved to be very popular.
+According to Charles P. Neill, author of Woman and child wage-earners, factory owners replaced their striking workers (most of whom, by Neill's account, were 'Bohemians', or immigrants displaced by the Austro-Prussian War in 1866), with "American girls."
+Cigars manufactured by these strike-breakers allegedly bore a label emblazoned with the slogan "These cigars were made by American girls,” a ruse that, by factory-owner opinion, boosted the popularity of those products.